bikarnap/jenkins-tutorial/README.md

 # Installation and Setup
 The materials related to this section are in the directory [installation_and_setup](https://github.com/bikarnap/jenkins-tutorial/tree/master/installation_and_setup "Installation and setup materials").
 ## Installing Jenkins
-There is a brief instruction file for installing Jenkins on Ubuntu/Debian platform.
+There is a brief instruction file for installing Jenkins on the Ubuntu/Debian platform.
 There is also a link to a YouTube video tutorial.
-After the installation is complete, the next step is the intial setup of Jenkins so that we can start using the Jenkins automation server.
+After the installation is complete, the next step is the initial setup of Jenkins so that we can start using the Jenkins automation server.

 ## Initial Setup